 8. Bella Luna Farms

 European-inspired buildings and quaint, one-of-a-kind details are what set this farm venue apart from other rustic Seattle wedding venues.
 Bella Luna Farms in Woodinville is full of romance and country charm, and we’re not kidding when we say that this venue looks like something straight out of a fairytale, like Belle’s house in Beauty and the Beast or the cottage from Snow White and the Seven Dwarfs.
 On the 12-acre farm, you’ll find goats, chickens, an apiary, multiple gardens, and a duck pond.
 For your cocktail hour or reception, we personally love the adorable Grape House, which is a vine-covered room with skylights, stained glass windows and stone floors.
-The venue’s two-story barn is a popular spot for wedding photos, thanks to a unique lookout balcony on the top floor.
+The venue’s two-story barn is a popular spot for your wedding photos, thanks to a unique lookout balcony on the top floor.

 How to Style It: Enchanted Garden